 Adding water and vegetation reduces temperatures in cities.
 This cooling effect can be modelled at a range of scales through spatial urban heat analysis.

-Mosaic Insights is providing strategic evidence to Sydney Water, using spatial information, meteorological data and future climate data, to support a water sensitive approach to development in the South Creek catchment.
+Mosaic Insights provided strategic evidence to Sydney Water, using spatial information, meteorological data and future climate data, to support a water sensitive approach to development in the South Creek catchment.
 We can demonstrate the benefits of a water sensitive approach – a cooler, greener infinitely more liveable urban environment and healthier creek environment.